RDFLib/prez-ui/docs/upgrade.md

 # Upgrade guide from < v4.2.0
 This guide is for users with an existing Prez UI theme upgrading from v4.1.2 and below to v4.2.0 and above.
-This is required as Prez UI now uses Tailwind v4 and shadcn-vue v2, which is incompatible with the previous version.
+This is required as Prez UI now uses Nuxt v4, Tailwind v4 and shadcn-vue v2, which is incompatible with the previous version.

-Running the script below will automate the upgrade process ***except*** converting Tailwind CSS variables, which you will have to do manually as per step [8](#8-update-tailwindcss) below.
+Running the script below will automate the upgrade process ***except*** converting Tailwind CSS variables, which you will have to do manually as per step [9](#9-update-tailwindcss) below.

 For Unix systems:
 ```bash